 - Does NOT cover Medicare Part B deductible

-Benefits of Medicare Supplement Plan N in Ohio:
+Medicare Supplement Plan N

-The third most popular Supplemental health insurance plan for beneficiaries in Ohio is Medigap Plan N. This is usually a good choice for beneficiaries who want more than what Plan A offers but who don’t want to pay the higher rates for Plan G or Plan F.
+- The third most popular Supplemental health insurance plan for beneficiaries in Ohio is Medigap Plan N. This is usually a good choice for beneficiaries who want more than what Plan A offers but don’t want to pay the higher rates for Plan G or Plan F.

-- Does NOT cover Part B Deductible
+- It does NOT cover Part B Deductible

 - Does NOT cover Medicare Part B excess charges